check-spelling/zephyr/doc/develop/test/twister.rst

     This option is often used to test drivers and the fact that they are correctly enabled in Zephyr and that the code builds, for example sensor drivers.
-Such test shall not be used to verify the functionality of the dritver.
+Such test shall not be used to verify the functionality of the driver.

 build_on_all: <True|False> (default False)
     If true, attempt to build test on all available platforms.
 This is mostly